RejaurRahman/facere-shopping-album-app/README.md

 ### Phase 2

-- Sentry.io integrates sp errors are tracked and monitored via the Sentry.io application dashboard
+- Sentry.io integrated so errors are tracked and monitored via the Sentry.io application dashboard